Parakeet

 In the wild, they do not start to breed from such a young age and wait to be at least 10 months to a year before beginning to mate.
 Birds in captivity must also be given this time before they are made to breed.

-The female parakeet usually lays between 6 and 8 eggs, incubating them for around 18 days before they hatch.
+The female parakeet usually lays between 6 and 8 eggs, incubating for around 18 days before hatching.

 As pets, parakeets are among the most popular in the world, with the most common member, the budgie, being third in the list of animals kept as pets, after the dog and cat.
-Their affable personality, doubled with their ease of maintenance makes them very popular as pets the world over.
+Their affable personality, doubled by their ease of maintenance, makes them very popular as pets worldwide.
 Let us take a look at the nuances of keeping these sweet birds as a pet.

 Housing and Cage

 Parakeets are active birds and love to fly around in their nest.
-Keeping this in mind, they should be given as large an enclosure to live in as possible; even housing multiple parakeets in one cage wouldn’t be such a bad idea, as long as there is enough room for all of them.
-The ideal cage size for a single parakeet is around 20x18x18 inches, while for a couple of these birds the cage size must be augmented to 30x18x18 inches.
-There should also be enough room for toys, water and food dishes, as well as perches.
+Keeping this in mind, they should be given as large an enclosure to live in as possible; even housing multiple parakeets in one cage wouldn’t be such a bad idea as long as there is enough room for all of them.
+The ideal cage size for a single parakeet is around 20x18x18 inches, while for a couple of these birds, the cage size must be augmented to 30x18x18 inches.
+There should also be enough room for toys, water, food, and perches.

 Personality & Behavior

-As mentioned earlier, parakeets are social, outgoing and active birds.
-Since they live in a flock in the wild, in captivity too, they usually do not take much time to get used to their human parents.
-They also adapt very swiftly to being captive and adjust quickly to their surroundings.
+As mentioned earlier, parakeets are social, outgoing, and active birds.
+Since they live in a flock in the wild, in captivity, too, they usually do not take much time to get used to their human parents.
+They also adapt quickly to being captive and adjust quickly to their surroundings.
 These intelligent birds are one of the easiest in the parrot family to tame.

 Do Parakeets Bite

-Like all members of the animal kingdom, they indeed have a ‘fight or flight’ instinct, and if they feel cornered they may lash out by biting, although this is rare and this behavior trait can be ironed out with training.
+Like all members of the animal kingdom, they indeed have a ‘fight or flight’ instinct, and if they feel cornered, they may lash out by biting.
+But this kind of behavior is rare and can be ironed out with training.

 Often quite loud, they like to sing, chirp and squawk their time away.
 Their sounds may reach a fever pitch during the dawn and dusk, as it is their natural instinct in the wild to give out contact calls to their flock to disperse and congregate.

-- Replace the dirty food and water dishes every day with clean ones.
+- Replace the dirty food and water trays every day with clean ones.

 - Make sure your parakeet gets enough sleep, as they need it almost as much as you to maintain good health.
 Dimming the lights will get them to settle down before dozing off.
 The first light of morning will wake them up.
 Some species may need up to 10 hours of sleep per day.

-- Provide a birdbath refilled with clean water every day, as parakeets are rather hygiene-conscious.
+- Provide a birdbath with clean water daily, as parakeets are rather hygiene-conscious.
 You may also choose to get in on the action yourself with the help of a mist spray.
-The third option would be to take them with you to the shower so that you and your birds can bathe together.
+The third option would be to take them with you to the shower so you and your birds can bathe together.
 However, it will only work with proper training.

 - Trim the nails and clip the wings on a regular basis.
 Place a few chew toys inside their cage to make sure to avoid an overgrown beak.
 Alternatively, you can also put a perch made of balsa wood inside the cage.

-- Help them during molting (a ragged appearance is a sign that your bird has started to molt), as the old feathers fall off and new ones grow in their place.
-The latter start as pinfeathers in hard shells and you can help by removing the hard shafts from areas it might face difficulty reaching.
+- Help them during molting (a ragged appearance is a sign that your bird has started to molt) as the old feathers fall off and new ones grow in their place.
+The latter starts as pinfeathers in hard shells, and you can help by removing the hard shafts from areas it might face difficulty reaching.

-You can give your feathered friend a diet consisting of parakeet pellets, seeds, vegetables, fruits on a daily basis.
-Cuttlebones are an excellent source of calcium for them, as are eggs a good source of protein.
-Parakeets, in general, can also be occasionally given any healthy food that you might be having, including chicken, pasta, or a wheat toast.
+You can give your feathered friend a diet consisting of parakeet pellets, seeds, vegetables, and fruits on a daily basis.
+Cuttlebones are an excellent source of calcium for them, as are eggs, a good source of protein.
+Parakeets, in general, can also be occasionally given any healthy food that you might be having, including chicken, pasta, or wheat toast.

 What Fruits Can Parakeets Eat

-Parakeets are fond of fruits, specifically, grapes, apples, pears, strawberries, melons, and kiwi are some of the fruits they enjoy so offer them these as often as possible.
+Parakeets are fond of fruits, specifically grapes, apples, pears, strawberries, melons, and kiwis are some of the fruits they enjoy, so offer them these as often as possible.

-Never give a parakeet chocolates or avocado as both of these are toxic to them, leading to serious health complications.
+Never give parakeets chocolate or avocado, as both of these are toxic to them, leading to serious health complications.

 Health Problems